 Now we move on to the weekend.
 If you want to say Saturday in Thai, you would use ‘wan sao’ (วันเสาร์).
 ‘Sao’ (เสาร์) is the word meaning Saturn.

-Other than the days of the week, there are some other words we use when talking about different dates and days of the week.
+Other than the days of the week, there are some other words we use when talking about different dates and days of the week in Thai.
 First of all, there is yesterday, which is ‘mua wan’ (เมื่อวาน).
 Then there is today, said as ‘wan nii’ (วันนี้) in Thai.
 Tomorrow in Thai is said as ‘proong nii’ (พรุ่งนี้).

 Seven days is equal to a week, which in Thai is ‘ah thit’ (อาทิตย์) or more formally ‘sapdah’ (สัปดาห์).
 Similarly, to say next week you can use either ‘ah thit nah’ (อาทิตย์หน้า) or ‘sapdah nah’ (สัปดาห์หน้า).
 However, when you want to say weekend, only ‘sud sapdah’ (สุดสัปดาห์) would be used.
 Finally, there is weekday, which is completely different.
 Weekday in Thai is ‘wan thamadah‘ (วันธรรมดา).